 - The parties to whom the agency or institution disclosed the information.

 Student education records are maintained at several locations on campus.
 Principal locations are shown in Attachment A, together with the title of the official to be contacted for access to the records.
 A written request may be required.
 Students wishing to review their education records must make written requests to the appropriate administrator shown in Attachment A. If the student is uncertain as to the location of a particular record, a written request should be addressed to the University Registrar, listing the item or items of interest.
 Only those records covered by FERPA will be made available, within forty-five days of the request.
-At their own expense, students may be permitted to make copies of their records at the rates shown in Attachment B to this policy.
+At their own expense, students may be permitted to make copies of their records.
 A student may review their education records, and may take notes on their contents, but may not make copies of such records if: (a) a financial, academic, or conduct "hold" has been placed on the record by an appropriate University official; (b) the records contain the name of another student; or (c) the records contain confidential information, such as exam questions or other academic materials protected by copyright.

 If circumstances effectively prevent the student from exercising the right to inspect and review their records, the University will provide the student with a copy of the records requested or make alternative arrangements for the student to inspect and review the requested records.